straybiker/ShoppingList/README.md

 - `/config-lists`: Enter configuration mode to manage existing lists.
 - `/config-users`: Enter user configuration mode to view and manage users.

+## Sharing Lists
+To share a list, the user first has to log in on the app and then open the shared list.

 ## Deployment

 ### Docker (Recommended)